haruosuz/mmmdb/README.md

 # Mouse Multiple tissue Metabolome DataBase (MMMDB) Project
 Project started 2015-11-12.

 Duplicated datasets from mouse (1) and mouse (2) were retrieved from the Mouse Multiple tissue Metabolome DataBase (MMMDB).
-I used R to draw histograms and scatter plots for the values of m/z (mass-to-charge ratio) and concentrations for metabolites.
+[R](https://www.r-project.org) was used to draw histograms and scatter plots for the values of m/z (mass-to-charge ratio) and concentrations for metabolites.

 ## Project directories